maragkakislab/Hackathon202305/README.md

 - hsa various from Tani's Supplementary Tables

 # Features:
-From Ensembl:
+## From Ensembl:
+- Gene lengths

-From the lab:
+## From the lab:
 - mmu 3T3: one MION one PION
 - hsa HeLa

+Getting:
+- Expression data
+- Slide parameters: Proportion of full-length reads, max poly(A)-tail length

 # Misc tips:
 - Open drinks need to be two spill distances away from any computer